adkipnis/metabeta/README.md

 # metabeta
 ---
 🚧 I'm currently refactoring this repo.
-For legacy code, switch to branch V1. 🚧
+For legacy code, switch to v1. 🚧
 ---
 ## A fast neural model for Bayesian mixed-effects regression
 📈 approximates posterior estimation for hierarchical regression models\